Kintyre/ksconf/docs/source/git.rst

 Hooks provided by ksconf
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Two hooks are currently defined by the ksconf repository:
+Three hooks are currently defined by the ksconf repository:

     ksconf-check